progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#	modified:   benchmarks.rb
 	#

+¿Pero qué...?
+Ahora benchmarks.rb aparece listado como preparado y como no preparado. ¿Cómo es posible?
+Resulta que Git prepara un archivo tal y como era en el momento de ejecutar el comando `git add`.
+Si confirmas ahora, la versión de benchmarks.rb que se incluirá en la confirmación será la que fuese cuando ejecutaste el comando `git add`, no la versión que estás viendo en tu directorio de trabajo ahora.
+Si modificas un archivo después de haber ejecutado `git add`, tendrás que volver a ejecutar `git add` para preparar la última versión del archivo:

-What the heck?
+> What the heck?
 Now benchmarks.rb is listed as both staged and unstaged.
 How is that possible?
 It turns out that Git stages a file exactly as it is when you run the git add command.
 If you commit now, the version of benchmarks.rb as it was when you last ran the git add command is how it will go into the commit, not the version of the file as it looks in your working directory when you run git commit.
 If you modify a file after you run `git add`, you have to run `git add` again to stage the latest version of the file:

 	$ git add benchmarks.rb
 	$ git status